Sixth Grade Curriculum and Goals

 The English program includes areas of reading, grammar, and writing.
 Students will continue to develop their writing skills by employing the steps of the writing process.
 They include brainstorming, pre-writing activities, rough drafts, revising, editing, and final drafts.
 Rough drafts are required to be handwritten and turned in along with all final drafts.
 Students will have the opportunity to develop reflective, creative writing skills by responding to writing prompts.
 The grammar curriculum includes parts of speech, punctuation, and correct usage.
 Sixth graders will develop a five paragraph, 2½ to 3 page biographical research report during the second semester.

-In Vocal Music students will rehearse and perform a musical Thursday, 3/30: School Performance, 2:00 PM; Parent Performance, 7:00 PM.
+In Vocal Music, students will perform a choral concert at St. Hugo’s Fine Art’s Open House Thursday, 3/15 at 6:50 PM.
+Students will perform selections from Music Express Magazine.
 ALL students are required to participate, and all rehearsals take place during the school day.
 The goals of this program are teamwork, coordination, memorization, creativity, presentation skills, and music appreciation.
 It is a proven fact that music enhances a child’s ability to learn.
 This is a major production and your support both at school and home is important.
-2016-2017 6th Grade Musical Proudly Presents Seussical Jr.

 Mathematics: Houghton Mifflin Math is an exciting book that challenges the students’ cognitive and creative skills through problem solving, reasoning, application and practice.
 This program is designed to develop a proficiency in basic skills of whole numbers, fractions and decimals.
 We will also study ratios, proportions, statistics, probability, pre-algebra concepts and geometry.
 The students will have ample practice and review to ensure them the ability to use these skills in everyday application of these mathematical concepts.